Raunak-26/regression_dicontuinity_design/README.md

 Regression Discontinuity Designs are one of the standard techniques used in econometrics and statistics to obtain causal effects from the observed data.
 One of the practices in implementing regression discontinuity designs is controlling for high-order polynomial approximations for the treatment effect of the forcing variable.
+This <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">paper</a>
-This paper is a review of the paper written by Gelman and Imbens (2019) and strengthens the three arguments and recommends not to use high-order polynomials to estimate the treatment effects in regression discontinuity designs.
+is a review of the paper written by Gelman and Imbens (2019) and strengthens the three arguments and recommends not to use high-order polynomials to estimate the treatment effects in regression discontinuity designs.
 The arguments are: the implicit weights calculated for high-order polynomial approximations are unattractive, estimates are highly